tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

         experiment: "breeding maize plants for colour"
         discovery: "jumping genes"

+.. sidebar:: Comments

+    Comments are a comon feature of most programming languages.
+They allow the programmer to explain the intention of the code and to make generic notes for future reference.

 Find a good text editor and learn how to use it
 -----------------------------------------------